 In the bowl today: Sapporo Ichiban Chicken Ramen.
 I’m reviewing one of the most common ramen varieties you’re likely to see in the supermarket, and I’m doing it while I’m not feeling 100%, so a savory chicken soup sounds perfect right now.
 I had never tried Sapporo Ichiban noodles before launching the channel, but now that I have, I’m always happy with how good these noodles are for the price.
 I’d walked by them in grocery stores for years and never knew they were better than similarly priced noodles until I had my first bite of their original soy sauce flavor.

-Sapporo Ichiban has become a bit of a sleeper favorite for me.
-While their lineup in the US is limited, what they do offer tends to be consistent, accessible, and pleasantly flavorful, which are qualities that earn them a permanent spot on my shelves (my daughter in particular is a big fan of their chicken ramen).
-In this review, I’m checking out their Tonkotsu Ramen, a pork bone broth variety that has a lot of competition in the instant noodle world.
-Given how many excellent tonkotsu options I’ve already reviewed, this one’s got some stiff standards to live up to.
+Sapporo Ichiban has become a bit of a sleeper favorite for me, and after really enjoying that miso bowl in the previous review, I wanted to check out Sapporo Ichiban Tonkotsu Ramen, also in bowl form.
+While Sapporo Ichiban's lineup in the US is limited compared to what's available in Japan, what they do offer tends to be consistent, accessible, and pleasantly flavorful, which are qualities that earn them a permanent spot on my shelves (my daughter in particular is a big fan of their chicken ramen).
+Today's focus is on this pork bone broth variety that has a lot of competition in the instant noodle world.
+Given how many excellent tonkotsu options I've already reviewed, this one's got some stiff standards to live up to.

 This episode covers one of the most well-known instant miso ramen products on the market: Sapporo Ichiban Miso Ramen, in the bowl version.
 Thanks to a viral TikTok hack that combined this ramen with a raw egg, Kewpie mayo, and garlic, it skyrocketed in internet popularity.
 But beyond the hype, there’s some legitimate history here too; this was reportedly the very first instant miso ramen, dating back to the 1960s.
 It took Sanyo Foods three years to develop their proprietary six-miso blend for this flavor, and the end result is a savory, umami-rich bowl that clearly struck a chord with consumers.

-I’m reviewing a viewer-recommended pack today: Sapporo Ichiban’s Chow Mein, which is a misnomer since this is actually yakisoba.
-You’ll spot “Chow Mein” on the packaging in English, but the Japanese text phonetically spells “Yakisoba,” and the ingredients back that up.
+I’m reviewing a viewer-recommended pack today: Sapporo Ichiban Chow Mein, which is a misnomer since this is actually yakisoba.
+You’ll spot “Chow Mein” on the packaging in English, but the Japanese text phonetically spells "Yakisoba," and the ingredients back that up (if in doubt, feel free to fire up Google Lens and aim it at the front of this pack).
 It includes Worcestershire-style seasoning (minus the anchovies), which is a hallmark of yakisoba, not chow mein.
 The terms get used interchangeably in American contexts, but this is squarely a Japanese-style stir-fry noodle.

-I’m revisiting the world of Sapporo Ichiban with their Shio ramen bowl, the third member of their original flavor trio alongside shoyu and miso.
+I’m revisiting the world of Sapporo Ichiban with this Sapporo Ichiban Shio Ramen bowl, the third member of their original flavor trio alongside shoyu and miso.
 Despite being the most basic of the three on paper, the ingredient list caught my attention.
-I’ve reviewed the shoyu bowl before and really enjoyed it, so I was curious whether the shio version could hold its own.
+I reviewed the shoyu bowl before and really enjoyed it, so I was curious whether the shio version could hold its own.